-On brass, regular household white vinegar works wonders at removing salt water corrosion and it’s dirt cheap.
+On brass and bronze, regular household white vinegar works wonders at removing salt water corrosion and it’s dirt cheap.
 For an example, I use it on the jib sail hanks in How To Clean Sails At Home.

 On stainless steel hardware, I like to soak it in Super Iron Out.